igor-bulygin/tdvs-gthb/docs/tags.md

 	// This holds the options for each tag.
 Let me clarify what an "option" is.
 An
 	// option is one particular value in a tag.
 Let's say we have a "Color" tag
-	// (TYPE_DROPDOWN).
+	// (DROPDOWN).
 Each option in that tag would look like this:
 	//
 	// {
 	//     text: {